This information is for women who have completed cancer treatment. It explains:

 When you start puberty, your pituitary gland (located in your brain) releases hormones that cause a group of follicles to grow each month.
 The egg inside each growing follicle starts to mature.
 As the follicles grow, the ovary releases hormones that cause the lining of your uterus (endometrium) to thicken and prepare for a pregnancy.

-One egg from the growing follicles fully matures each month.
-It’s released from 1 of your ovaries into the fallopian tube.
+One egg from the group of growing follicles fully matures each month.
+It’s released from one of your ovaries into the fallopian tube.
 This process is called ovulation.
 The other follicles growing that month break down and the eggs are cleared from the body.
+Through this monthly process, women lose many eggs over time.

 If you’re not using birth control and you have vaginal sex with a male partner around the time you’re ovulating, a single sperm may fertilize the egg.
 The fertilized egg begins to divide, forming an embryo.
 If the embryo implants in the endometrium, you become pregnant.
 The cells of the embryo continue to divide, becoming a fetus.
 During pregnancy, your uterus expands to hold the fetus as it grows.